windley/CS462-Event-Edition/labs/Lab1.md

-# HTTP CGI, Headers, and Return Codes
+# HTTP Methods, Headers, and Return Codes

 The purpose of this lab is to increase your familiarity with HTTP.

 # Reading

-You may find these helpful:
+You may find these resources helpful:

 - [HTTP Headers for Dummies](http://code.tutsplus.com/tutorials/http-headers-for-dummies--net-8039)
 - [List of HTTP header fields](http://en.wikipedia.org/wiki/List_of_HTTP_header_fields)